 Collecting Minerals in Hawaii

-As the Mineral Society we recommend you enjoy the beaches, nature and our wonderful people, food and our enchanted environment.
+As the Mineral Society we recommend you enjoy the beaches, nature and our wonderful people, food and our enchanting environment.
 There is not really that much to look for when it comes to minerals here, since our islands are geologically very young and mostly made up of different kinds of lava.
 If you are interested in lava, in all it shapes and colors, you came to the right place, since every island’s lava is unique.
-Most ‘minerals’ found here are a few millimeters in size anyway and may not what you might have been hoping for by clicking on this link.
+Most ‘minerals’ found here are a few millimeters in size anyway – not what you might have been hoping for by clicking on this link.
+(See Hawaii Minerals on display for the first time)

 If you feel the urge to collect something (besides great memories and photos,) take a stroll along the beaches and look for shells.
 If you are exceptionally lucky you might find a prized sunrise shell.